gvwilson/thirdbit/src/fiction/santas/index.md

-What *usually* happens is that your mouth opens and closes a few times because your brain knows you're supposed to say something like, "What are you doing here?" but can't find the right words (or even the wrong ones).
+What *usually* happens is that your mouth opens and closes a few times because your brain knows you're supposed to say something like, "What are you doing here?" but can't find the words.
 It's as if something was stuck in the elevator doors of your mind and making it go *ding! ding! ding!* over and over again.

 The airship's captain waited patiently for Finner's doors to close.
-The bridge crew glanced at him occasionally but didn't interfere: keeping an airship flying is tricky even in the best of circumstances, and if Finner had been paying attention he would have heard quiet murmurs about damage control crews reporting in and steering vanes needing in-flight repairs.
+The bridge crew glanced at him but didn't interfere: flying is tricky even in the best of circumstances, and if Finner had been paying attention he would have heard quiet murmurs about damage control crews reporting in and steering vanes needing in-flight repairs.